tay2501/AI-Task-Notify-Hook/docs/source/usage.rst

 Usage
 =====

-This page covers various ways to use Aitask Notify Hook, from basic command-line usage to advanced Python API integration.
+This page covers various ways to use Ai-task Notify Hook, from basic command-line usage to advanced Python API integration.

 Command Line Interface